-Wrist, knee and elbow pads will protect the areas where most of the slams will be occurring.
-These will result in bruises, burns and scraps from learning new tricks or just from cruising if you are not wearing knee and elbow pads.
-For instance, while wearing knee pads and gloves you can slide to a stop which is cool if you are cruising downhill and elbow pads protect you in case you fall while learning new tricks.
+Wrist, knee, and elbow pads will protect the areas where most of the slams will be occurring.
+These will result in bruises, burns, and scraps from learning new tricks or just from cruising if you are not wearing knee and elbow pads.
+For instance, while wearing knee pads and gloves you can slide to a stop which is cool if you are cruising downhill, and elbow pads protect you in case you fall while learning new tricks.

 Gloves protect your fingers and palms and are specifically designed for sliding, although while wearing gloves, you can also handle the toughest falls and have a quick recovery.
-These are worn by skateboarders of all levels whether beginners or pros, as they are not only helpful in protecting against falls, but also assist when learning new tricks and stunts.
+These are worn by skateboarders of all levels whether beginners or pros, as they are not only helpful in protecting against falls but also assist when learning new tricks and stunts.

 Elbow pads protect your bones and joints during a wipeout.
-These are extremely important when on ramps or on rails as skateboarding on ramps can tear up your body if you don’t take safety precautions.
-Avoid doing flat ground tricks in the bottom of the ramp, regardless of whether you have your elbow pads on or not.
+These are extremely important when on ramps or rails as skateboarding on ramps can tear up your body if you don’t take safety precautions.
+Avoid doing flat ground tricks at the bottom of the ramp, regardless of whether you have your elbow pads on or not.

 Elbow pads are sold in pairs but you can also get them by piece if you are looking for a replacement or just mixing things up.

 If they fit you well enough, they will not restrict your range.
-For this purpose, you may want to measure your elbows either by using tailor’s measuring tape or by using a string, as mentioned above.
+For this purpose, you may want to measure your elbows either by using a tailor’s measuring tape or by using a string, as mentioned above.
 Try doing it in front of a mirror so you remember the number that comes up.
 Alternatively, if you are using a string, don’t let go of the end until you have measured it against a ruler.

-Knee pads that are too tight will be uncomfortable and you will find yourself in a dire need to throw these out (because why not?) as they will limit the ability to bend your knee, especially when you are going downhill or are practicing or doing tricks.
+Knee pads that are too tight will be uncomfortable and you will find yourself in dire need to throw these out (because why not?) as they will limit the ability to bend your knee, especially when you are going downhill or are practicing or doing tricks.

-The most common places that injuries occur while skateboarding is head and knees, therefore you should at least invest in a decent helmet and knee and elbow pads before skateboarding.
+The most common places that injuries occur while skateboarding is the head and knees, therefore you should at least invest in a decent helmet and knee and elbow pads before skateboarding.